brodriguez8774/CS5820_GroupProject/readme.md

 ## Description
 A virtual roomba/vacuum AI project.

-Simulate a vacuum cleaner AI attempting to clean up a virtual room.
+Simulates a vacuum cleaner AI attempting to clean up a virtual room.

 ## Installation